rei/rei-cedar-docs/docs/tokens/overview/README.md

 ### Don't Use When
-- Don’t use design tokens to make modifications to an existing component. **Instead,** submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) for an existing component
+- Don’t use design tokens to make modifications to an existing Cedar component. **Instead,** submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) for an existing component
-- Don’t use design tokens to only access a value or values. **Instead,** create a new token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) that meets your specific semantic use case
+- Don’t use design tokens to only access a value or values when the token name does not match it's application (for example, don't use a 'color-background-button' token to style a border or an element that is not a button). **Instead** create a local variable in your project or hardcode the desired value.

 Questions about when to use design tokens?
 Ask the Cedar team in [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4)